-Step 2: Once the content you wish to copy is highlighted, right-click while hovering over any portion of the chosen content and select Copy from the resulting drop-down menu.
+Step 2: Once the content you wish to copy is highlighted, right-click while hovering over any portion of the chosen content and select Copy from the menu that pops up.

 Step 3: Once you’ve copied your chosen image, text, or file, place your cursor in the location you wish to copy it to.
-Then right-click, and select Paste from the resulting drop-down menu.
+Then right-click, and select Paste from the menu that appears.

 Step 1: To highlight text with a keyboard, use the Arrow keys to navigate your blinking cursor to the sentence or paragraph you wish to copy, and press the Shift key.
 Continue to move the cursor over the text you want to duplicate, and a selection box — usually blue — will appear around it.
 Stop when you have highlighted everything you want.